aidan-keith48/Collatz-Conjecture-Visual-Gold-Price-Predictor/README.md

 # Collatz Conjecture Visualization & Gold Price Prediction

 This repository contains two unique projects that explore mathematical concepts and predictive modeling.
 Both projects aim to provide interactive and insightful tools for visualization and analysis.
+Please note that  this is a rough draft and things wont work as intended for now, I will be making fixes in the near future but maybe on a differnt platform that is better suited for this type of visualization.

 ---